Islamic design

 Dhanoun

-The parasitic desert plant, dhanoun
+The parasitic desert plant, dhanoun The parasitic desert plant, dhanoun

-One of the plants which is commonly seen in the desert in Spring is, in fact, a parasite.
 Dhanoun is a root parasite which commonly attaches itself to the roots of the common desert plants, qataf and shnaan.
-It is found in the littoral salt marshes around Qatar, growing to a height of over 300mm, and has an attractive display, its flowers ranging in colour from yellow to purple.
+It is to be found in the littoral salt marshes around Qatar where it grows to a height of over 300mm, and has an attractive display, its flowers ranging in colour from yellow to purple.
+The plant is relatively large, erupting through the sandy soils and, because of its size and the character of its display, is difficult to miss against the more neutral colours of the desert.
+From a neutral viewpoint it creates a definite visual focus there.

 Sidr